“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 It’s natural to make mistakes along the way.
 No one can get things done right the first time.
 Adaptive learning focuses on accepting mistakes, learning from them, and making corrections to the course.

 Teams and organizations need to assess their performance at regular intervals, identify strong and weak areas, and make adjustments to deliver better results.
-In other worlds, constant learning and improvement is the name of the game.
+In other words, constant learning and improvement is the name of the game.

 Adaptive leadership focuses on reaching a middle ground so that the organization, external stakeholders, and its competitors too stand to benefit from the solutions you have to offer.